 - The community members on the governing body who will support and promote the successful establishment and maintenance of an innovative and rigorous charter school will have a passion and a commitment to providing an equitable education for all children.
 Ingrained in this commitment is the belief and understanding that each child, regardless of geographic location, race, ethnicity, cultural background, gender, economic status, or challenges in academic progress should be provided with an equitable, appropriate, challenging, fair, and respectful experience in their school and academic pursuits. - Understanding varying learning styles and thus a need for diverse pathways to academic success is an essential part of this equitable concept.
 The community members on the governing body will be cognizant and educated in the need for differentiated instruction and intervention strategies for all students, including those identified as English Language Learners (ELL)and those with an Individualized Education Plan (IEP).
 Strategies will be based on the data derived from summative and formative assessments.
 They will understand that each child brings social and emotional needs to the learning day.
-The governing body will be acutely aware of funding, training, and implementation.
+The governing body will have this understanding because to provide all these things, the governing body will be acutely aware of funding, training, and implementation.
 In order to adequately monitor the ongoing growth and pursuit of excellence in the school, the governing body must commit to this equity just as the leaders of the school have.